RobertZetterlund/intro-to-ai/assignment2/report.md

 |  **total**   |   50    |      50       |    50     |  150  |

 We start of by inspecting the results of `k=100` (shown rightmost above in figure 4) with uniform distribution.
 Here, all predictions are versicolor, which has a reasonable explaination.
 View the distribution in the training set, we have a majority of virginica.
-If the model were to evaluate any given testing point's 100 nearest neigbors, their distribution would be equal to the training data.
+If the model were to evaluate any given testing point's 100 nearest neighbors, their distribution would be equal to the training data.
 As the distribution is uniform, they are all equal in weight and the point will be classified as virginica.

 The model using `k=100` with _distance_ distribution performs much better, being able to accurately predict labels for all datapoints.
 This difference is because it assigns different weights to neighbors based on distance.
 As the iris data set is relatively separated by groups and our training has equal datapoints of `setosas`, `versicolor`, and `virginica`, a testing point will most likely be surrounded primarily by datapoints with the "correct" label, and these will be regarded as more important than those further away.